dudeinthemirror/bptracker/README.md

+NOTE: this was built almost entirely by Cline (with Claude 3.7 Sonnet).
+I also used bolt.new to create the very first bare-bones skeleton of the app.
+The intent was to test Cline's agentic capabilities.
+Conclusion: they are quite impressive!
+"Meesa likes!"

 # Blood Pressure Tracker

 A mobile application for tracking and visualizing blood pressure readings over time.
 Built with React Native and Expo.